TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-netappfiles-capacity-pools-changes-to-manual-from-auto.md

 ## QoS Changes from Manual to Auto for Capacity Pool

 Changing  Capacity Pool from Auto to Manual is one way operation.
-Its not supported to cahnge Manual Capacity pool QoS from Manual to Auto.
+Its not supported to change Manual Capacity pool QoS from Manual to Auto.

 ## **Recommended Documents**